AFLplusplus/AFLplusplus/docs/env_variables.md

     discovery by a little bit.

   - Setting `AFL_LLVM_SKIP_NEVERZERO=1` will not implement the skip zero test.
-    If the target performs only few loops, then this will give a small performance boost.
+    If the target performs only a few loops, then this will give a small performance boost.

 For more information, see